paperless-ngx/paperless-ngx/docs/migrating.rst

 ----------

-So you're bored of this whole project, or you want to make a remote backup of the unencrypted files for whatever reason.
+So you're bored of this whole project, or you want to make a remote backup of your files for whatever reason.
 This is easy to do, simply use the :ref:`exporter <utilities-exporter>` to dump your documents and database out into an arbitrary directory.